We use cookies. Do you accept them?

 Do you think a software only solution has value here or does a startup have to solve the physical/hardware problems too?

-comment Stu Campbell commented Comment • over 1 year ago
+comment Stu Campbell commented • over 3 years ago

-comment NANCY RIVEONG commented Comment • over 1 year ago
+comment NANCY RIVEONG commented • over 3 years ago

-comment Micki Seibel commented Comment • over 1 year ago
+comment Micki Seibel commented • over 3 years ago

-comment Jeremy Burton commented Comment • over 1 year ago
+comment Jeremy Burton commented • over 3 years ago

 groups Can you Help?